heini-phys-chem/rdkitMcDock/README.md

 - create a conda environment (here it's called McDock)
 - activate the environment
 - install requirements (openbabel, RdKit, ASE, xTB (with python wrappers), numpy, xyz2mol)
-- xyz2mol also needs to be installed from source (from github)
+- xyz2mol also needs to be present locally (cloned from github) to fix a problem with reading xyz files

 copy paste the commands after the $ sign to your terminal